dipankardas011/dipankardas-portfolio/content/diary/May23.md

 description = "Let's talk about my May 2023"
 +++

+# Date 2023-05-28
+1. start to design new architecture for ksctl
+2. completeddsa course by the primegen
+3. implemented lru cache

 # Date 2023-05-27
 1. revision of all computer science concepts (though something got into 🧠 )
 2. successfully created kubeadm cluster on civo (HA having 3 cp and 2 wp)